Blue-Rangoon/Blue-Rangoon/README.md

 ![Welcome Header](header.png)

 # 💫 About Me:
+Hi, I’m Saad 👋
-👋 Hey, I’m Saad Ali Rizvi — a growing full-stack dev who loves turning ideas into smooth, functional apps.<br>⚡ Working mainly with Java (Spring Boot) on the backend and React on the frontend.<br>🗄️ Comfortable with MongoDB / SQL, building APIs, and structuring clean data flows.<br>🎨 I also bring a designer’s touch with my background in graphics & UI/UX, making interfaces feel natural.<br>🧠 Always building, breaking, fixing, and learning one project at a time.<br>🚀 On a journey to become a solid full-stack engineer who delivers clean code and clean designs.
+I’m a full-stack developer who enjoys building clean and functional web apps.I mainly work with Java (Spring Boot) for the backend and React for the frontend.
+I’m comfortable working with databases like MongoDB and SQL, and I like designing APIs and keeping data flow simple and organized.I also have a background in graphics and UI/UX, so I care about how things look and feel—not just how they work.

 ## 🌐 Socials: